At a Glance

 The best time to visit Windhoek is between May and September, when it's cool and dry.
 Summer (November to March) is hot with heavy rains that sometimes make the gravel roads to the Namib completely impassable.

-Call us on 858 345 1761 to start planning your vacation to Galton House or take a look at our itineraries to Windhoek
+Call us on to start planning your holiday to Galton House or take a look at our itineraries to Namibia

 Galton House is a small, boutique guesthouse in the quiet Windhoek suburb of Eros.
 With just eight guest rooms, all finished to a high standard, this is a quality option for those at either the beginning or end of a Namibian safari.

-Galton House is a modern boutique guesthouse located in the Windhoek suburb of Eros, 10 minutes to the center of town and about 30 minutes to the airport.
-Decorated with a minimalist style with flashes of bright colors, this is a great base for exploring Windhoek and the ideal spot to stay before or after your Namibian adventures.
+Galton House is a modern boutique guesthouse located in the Windhoek suburb of Eros, 10 minutes to the centre of town and about 30 minutes to the airport.
+Decorated with a minimalist style with flashes of bright colours, this is a great base for exploring Windhoek and the ideal spot to stay before or after your Namibian adventures.